avs42040/cloud-native-platform/excalidraw-nginx/README.md

 ## excalidraw-k3d-azure.sh (script)

 This script is used to deploy excalidraw in azure cloud environment.
-To deploy excalidraw in k3d-cluster in azure cloud, just run this command in this in this folder -->
+To deploy excalidraw in k3d-cluster in azure cloud, just run this command in this folder -->

 ```bash
 ./excalidraw-k3d-azure.sh